sebastianchristopher/Java8OCANotes/README.md

 	public void Foo(){}
 }
 ```
-* a method name starting with a capital and with a return type is not a constructor - the exam will try to trip you up on this
+* a method name with a return type is not a constructor - the exam will try to trip you up on this
 #### Instance initializer blocks
 * code blocks in a method are run when the method is called
 * code blocks outside a method are instance initializers, run when the object is created: